When Heather Robson first started her freelance writing business, she split her time between working with clients and homeschooling her two children.

-On a typical weekday, Heather Robson writes for a few hours in the morning before breaking for lunch with her family.
-By then, she’s already made a few hundred dollars – or more.
+On a typical day, she would write for a few hours in the morning before breaking for lunch with her family.
+By then, she’d already made a few hundred dollars – or more.

-With her work mostly done for the day, she then sits down to teach her daughter history, science, and literature.
+With her work mostly done for the day, she would sit down to teach her children history, science, and literature.

 Making the Leap – in Big Sky Country

-Freelance flexibility is pretty much the only lifestyle Heather’s daughters have ever known.
+Freelance flexibility is pretty much the only lifestyle Heather’s children have ever known.
 Her oldest daughter was just two when Heather began copywriting.

 “My dad called one day to tell me he had received this great letter that he was going to pass on to my brother,” she said.
 “I was thinking, ‘This sounds like something I would want to do!’
 That’s when I discovered marketing writing and copywriting.
 I thought it was the perfect fit because I enjoy talking to people and being persuasive – and this type of writing could earn me a nice income.”